Pooriya-a/quickstart-self-service/modules/analyze-external-services.md

 ## Analyze Traffic to External Services using Kibana

-Kibana can be used to generated a summarized list of FQDNs for a given workload or group of workloads.
+Kibana can be used to generate a summarized list of FQDNs for a given workload or group of workloads.
 The list of FQDNs can be incorporated into a `GlobalNetworkSet`

 Use the `Top 10 External Domains` visualization to identify the external services the `hipstershop`, `yaobank` and `bookinfo` namespaces communicate to.